-To keep you from making excuses, we’ve done the hard work of planning your next three-day weekend.
-This month, we traveled to one of the most underrated parts of the state, exploring Bristol, Abingdon, and the epically scenic region of Southwest Virginia.
+Looking for a memorable Virginia getaway?
+Travel to one of the most underrated parts of the state, exploring Bristol, Abingdon, and the epically scenic region of Southwest Virginia.
 Make it a long weekend trip, taking off a Friday and following this itinerary for an awesome three-day adventure in Virginia.

 Not sure when to plan this trip?
-In just a few weeks, Bristol will host Bristol Rhythm & Roots Reunion, a three-day music festival that celebrates Bristol’s heritage as the Birthplace of Country Music.
-This year’s festival is headlined by Old Crow Medicine Show, but there are dozens of talented bands worth seeing at this incredible annual event.
+In the fall, Bristol hosts Bristol Rhythm & Roots Reunion, a three-day music festival that celebrates Bristol’s heritage as the Birthplace of Country Music.
+Last year’s festival was headlined by Old Crow Medicine Show, but there are always dozens of talented bands worth seeing at this incredible annual event.

 —TRIP PLANNING OVERVIEW—